Answers for New Homeschoolers

 What is the “Experience” Approach?

 WinterPromise is so unique, we’ve come up with a new term to describe what learning approach we embrace.
 WinterPromise is more than a unit study, more than a literature program, and even more than Charlotte Mason.
 We are in fact all of these, and more besides.
 We utilize these learning methods and ideas, as well as adding in some workbooks, a flavor of the “classical” method, and integrate technology.
 In addition, rippling throughout the curriculum are activities based on “Multiple Intelligences” research.
-In essence, we’ve taken the best of all these approaches and left behind the downsides.
+We are inspired by Charlotte Mason, meaning her values (discover, journaling, narration, nature study) ripple through everything we do.
+But, we also integrate the best of many of the major movements into one curriculum helping avoid their weaknesses while gaining their strengths.

 The result is a cohesive “mosaic” of learning, a multitude of “Experiences” — many different small pieces that together form a wonderful learning opportunity and a chance to build your family culture and make some memories!